 Summer Core Courses

-During the Summer Core, MPA students will take 14 units of required courses taken in person and taught on the Berkeley campus.
-This list is subject to change.
+During Summer Core, MPA students will take 14 units of required courses in-person on the Berkeley campus.
+This list is subject to change for future summers.

 This course is designed to introduce mid-career professionals to three things: a typology of “kinds of problems” that confront those leading organizations; a sampling of major problems confronting leaders in the next decades; and a sampling of solutions to problems confronting leaders.
 It introduces the rest of the Berkeley MPA summer core program with examples of the kinds of problems that modern leaders must confront and the kinds of solutions that must be devised.
 The course features at least one article or book by a GSPP faculty member in each session except the last.